Baking on Mainnet

 • Your baking rights have stopped appearing in the schedule

-You do NOT need to register if your baker has been inactive for less than 3 days.
+You do NOT need to register if your baker has been inactive for less than 2 cycles (~2 days).
 Check your baking rights schedule to confirm if re-registration is needed.

 Stake your baking XTZ security deposit